KubeDeckio/KubeBuddy/docs/docs/usage/powershell-usage.md

   event_warnings_critical: 100
 ```

 Adjust these values to fit your environment.
-If `kubebuddy-config.yaml` is missing, KubeBuddy uses default thresholds.
+If `kubebuddy-config.yaml` is missing, KubeBuddy powered by KubeDeck uses default thresholds.

 ---

 ## 7. Excluding System Namespaces (Optional)

-Some KubeBuddy checks (like secrets, configmaps, pods, and RBAC) allow you to exclude **system namespaces** using the `-ExcludeSystem` switch.
+Some KubeBuddy powered by KubeDeck checks (like secrets, configmaps, pods, and RBAC) allow you to exclude **system namespaces** using the `-ExcludeSystem` switch.

 To customize which namespaces are excluded, define them in your `kubebuddy-config.yaml` file: